raymond-devries/nookachamps/README.md

-This a deployed site that serves as the web presence for Nookachamps farms in Skagit Valley Washington that can be found at [nookachampsfarms.com](https://nookachampsfarms.com/).
-It is build with Gatsby, a react static site generator.
+This is a deployed site that serves as the web presence for Nookachamps farms in Skagit Valley Washington that can be found at [nookachampsfarms.com](https://nookachampsfarms.com/).
+It is built with Gatsby, a react static site generator.